Transforming graph states via Bell state measurements: Applications

 \subsection{Efficient simulation of fusion networks}

-As a stabilizer state can be represented as a graph state and local Clifford gates, a graph representation can be used for simulating Clifford circuits~\cite{Anders2006,Elliott2008,Elliott2009,Hu2022}.
-For most applications, the corresponding graphs are sparse such that the average vertex degree $\Bar{d}$ of the graph is much smaller than the number of qubits $N$.
-The required memory for describing the graph is thus reduced to $\Bar{d}\cdot N$~\cite{Anders2006} compared to $\mathcal{O}(N^2)$ for representing stabilizers as a non-sparse matrix over $\mathds{F}_2$~\cite{Aaronson2004}.
+A stabilizer state can be represented as a graph state and local Clifford gates~\cite{Nest2004}.
+For this reason, a graph representation can be used to simulate Clifford circuits, which has been done in Refs.~\cite{Anders2006,Elliott2008,Elliott2009,Hu2022}.
+For most applications, the corresponding graphs are sparse, such that the average vertex degree $\Bar{d}$ of the graph is much smaller than the number of qubits $N$.
+The memory required to describe the graph is thus reduced to $\Bar{d}\cdot N$~\cite{Anders2006} compared to $\mathcal{O}(N^2)$ for representing stabilizers as a non-sparse matrix over $\mathds{F}_2$~\cite{Aaronson2004}.
 Furthermore, the time complexity for simulating gates and measurements reduces to $\mathcal{O}(\Bar{d}^2)$~\cite{Anders2006}.
 The Clifford circuit simulator from Ref.~\cite{Anders2006} is not explicitly made for fusions but could simulate the graph transformation upon a fusion by decomposing the fusion into corresponding gates and single-qubit measurements (see Appendix~\ref{sec:circuit}).

 Our graph transformations provide the new graph neighborhoods after a fusion in an explicit form without decomposing it into a sequence of graph transformations.
-Compared to Ref.~\cite{Anders2006}, our graph transformations thus could be more efficient for simulating fusion networks, although we expect the same scaling of the time complexity\footnote{Identical to the time complexity for gates and single-qubit measurements in Ref.~\cite{Anders2006}, we also expect that the time complexity of our graph transformations is $\mathcal{O}(\Bar{d}^2)$ since, in such an operation, $\Bar{d}$ different qubits get a new neighborhood and this neighborhood is of the size $\Bar{d}$.}.
-An issue is that fusion operations can be deterministic in some boundary cases (see Appendix~\ref{sec:deterministic_f}) where the fusion success probability can either be one or zero depending on a stabilizer sign.
+Compared to Ref.~\cite{Anders2006}, our graph transformations could therefore be more efficient for simulating fusion networks, although we expect the same scaling of the time complexity\footnote{Identical to the time complexity for gates and single-qubit measurements in Ref.~\cite{Anders2006}, we also expect that the time complexity of our graph transformations is $\mathcal{O}(\Bar{d}^2)$ since, in such an operation, $\Bar{d}$ different qubits get a new neighborhood and this neighborhood is of size $\Bar{d}$.}.
+An issue is that fusion operations can be deterministic in some boundary cases (see Appendix~\ref{sec:deterministic_f}).
+In these cases, the fusion success probability is either one or zero depending on the sign of a stabilizer.
 Including stabilizer signs in our graph transformations would thus be relevant to building a full fusion network simulator.